berlenzhang/cse15l-lab-reports/labreport5.md

 ![Image](EdStemCode.jpg)

-This is the error that I am getiing.
+This is the error that I am getting.

 ![Image](PostScreenshot.jpg)